-In connection with this offering, we, our executive officers, directors and the selling stockholders will agree, subject to certain exceptions, not to sell, dispose of or hedge any shares of our common stock or securities convertible into or exchangeable for shares of our common stock, without, in each case, the prior written consent of and , for a period of days after the date of this prospectus.
+In connection with this offering, we, our executive officers, directors and the selling stockholders will agree, subject to certain exceptions, not to sell, dispose of or hedge any shares of our common stock or securities convertible into or exchangeable for shares of our common stock, without, in each case, the prior written consent of Credit Suisse Securities (USA) LLC and J.P.
+Morgan Securities LLC, for a period of 90 days (or in the case of the executive officers other than our chief executive officer and our chief financial officer, 60 days) after the date of this prospectus.
 See "Underwriting (Conflicts of Interest)."
 In addition, holders of all of our common stock outstanding prior to the IPO agreed to not transfer shares of their common stock, except in certain circumstances, until the date that is 180 days from the date of the final prospectus for the IPO.
-The representatives of the underwriters of the IPO have waived certain of such IPO lock-up agreements to permit the filing of this registration statement and are expected to waive certain of the IPO lock-up agreements to permit the sale of our common stock in this offering by the selling stockholders (which include directors and officers of the Company).
+The representatives of the underwriters of the IPO have waived certain of such IPO lock-up agreements to permit the filing of this registration statement and are expected to waive certain of the IPO lock-up agreements to permit the sale of our common stock in this offering by the selling stockholders.